Decentralized Wastewater Treatment – Continuing Education for Designers and Installers - May

 CSE & CEC Credits

-Successful completion of the entire class (all modules) results in the award of 1.6 MDEQ continuing education credits (CEC) and/or 16 continuing septage credits (CSC), pending approval from the state.
+Successful completion of the entire class (all modules) results in the award of 1.6 MDEQ continuing education credits (CEC) and/or 16 continuing septage credits (CSE).

 Registration fees are refundable, less a $20.00 cancellation fee up until 10 days prior to the course start date.
 After that date, refunds will no longer be available.
 Registrations may be transferred to another attendee.